ykhandelwal571/College-Finder-Project/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your enhancements.

-## License
-This project is licensed under the MIT License.

 ## Contact
-For any inquiries or further information, please contact [your-email@example.com].
+For any inquiries or further information, please contact [ykhandelwal571@gmail.com].